 A home cooked style meal or mixer, gently prepared at low temperatures with 100% human grade,

 humanely raised ingredients and superfoods.
 It’s home cooking for your pet, without the cooking!

 There’s no secret to our recipes.
 We start by combining the best humanely raised meats and

 sustainably sourced wild-caught fish with a nutritious blend of veggies and superfoods.

 The ingredients are blended and portioned into PBA-free packages and then sous vide.
 This gradual

 cooking process retains more flavor, nutrients and vitamins, while providing higher food safety as

 the low heat removes bacteria.
 Once cooked, the meals are cooled and frozen to preserve

 Yes, and your pup is going to love it!
 We are offering one free 8oz pack of Gently Cooked (Harvest Chicken, Homestead Turkey, Grass-Fed Beef and Surf & Turf) with any purchase of Open Farm products totaling $25 or more.
 Click here and follow the steps to claim your coupon and find a retailer near you.

-Please store in the freezer and thaw prior to use.
+Please store in the freezer and thaw the night before to serve the next day.
 Once thawed, keep refrigerated in a sealed container for up to 5 days.